SPRING 2017 ADMISSION

 |Send college transcripts for completed work and work-in-progress (preliminary transcripts)||As soon as possible after applying|

-*If you are admitted after November 17, 2015, you will have 14 days from your admission date to file your Intent to Register for Spring 2016 classes.
+*If you are admitted after November 17, 2016, you will have 14 days from your admission date to file your Intent to Register for Spring 2017 classes.
+No deposit is required.